kragorg/dng/synopsis.md

 with the unending tide of the dead.
 With the goliath’s trident
-and the tabaxi’s blinding speed, the final zombies were overwhelmed and utterly destroyed by blasts of radiant energy and druidic fire, the only forces that could grant them final peace.
+and the tabaxi’s blinding speed, the remaining zombies were overwhelmed and utterly destroyed by blasts of radiant energy and druidic fire, the only forces that could grant them final peace.
 Exhausted, the party retreated to the strange, warm sanctuary